dpopchev/linux/README.md

 # linux

-Collection of configurations to distribute.
+Collection of scripts to enjoy.

 `src/` content is distributed in between different repos listed below;